 How did an Instagram account shift perceptions of Africa and evolve into a massive global movement?
-Trailblazer Peter DiCampo, co-founder of Everyday Africa, tells us how the Instagram project began and how it’s inspiring similar projects to show the broader spectrum of daily life across the world.
+We caught up with Trailblazer Peter DiCampo, co-founder of Everyday Africa, to find out how the social media project began and how it’s inspiring similar projects across the world.

 What comes to mind when you think of Africa?
 For some, it’s images of wildlife, for others it’s sensationalized extremes of poverty, war, and famine.
 These antiquated clichés are what drives our Trailblazer Peter DiCampo, co-founder of Everyday Africa, to show that this continent is so much more complex than mainstream media would have us believe.